treehouses/treehouses.github.io/pages/vi/profiles/Neethu-Mohan.md

 # Neethu Mohan
 * * *
 ## About me
 I was working as a Server Engineer.
 I am from India currently living in Abudhabi, UAE.
-I have done my masters in Wireless Networks and Applications and bachelors in Electrical and Electronics Engineeing.I have certified in both RHCSA and RHCE.
+I have done my masters in Wireless Networks and Applications and bachelors in Electrical and Electronics Engineering.I have certified in both RHCSA and RHCE.
 I am familiar with C, C++, Pyhton.

 **Location** :  Abudhabi, UAE